timotejroiko/astrologico-docs/param_planets.md

 ## Planets

-An array of IDs specifying the objects that should be calculated.
+An array of IDs specifying the objects to calculate.
 The ID format consists of a type identifier followed by an object number.
+Currently a maximum of 100 objects can be requested at a time.
 If omitted, it defaults to `P0 P1 P2 P3 P4 P5 P6 P7 P8 P9 P11`.

 | Example | Descripton |
 |---|---|